 88 PAPER 89 PAPER

-Number 88 reminds me off a block of flats, with the door being to the right and the windows above.
-The focus on this is drawn upwards.
+Number 88 reminds me off a block of flats, with the door being to the right and the windows above drawing the focus upwards.

 Number 89 reminds me of an abstract face, with the mouth being at the bottom, an eye on the right, nose in the middle.
 I quite like the arrangement of this.
 SUCCESSFUL